Wardenclyffe Tower: Financing

-Morgan was impressed by Guglielmo Marconi's feat of sending reports from the America's Cup yacht races off Long Island back to New York City via radio the previous year, and he was dubious about the feasibility and patent priority of Tesla's system.
+Morgan was impressed by Guglielmo Marconi's feat of sending reports from the America's Cup yacht races off Long Island back to New York City via radio the previous year, but he was dubious about the feasibility and patent priority of Tesla's system.

 In several discussions, Tesla assured Morgan his system was superior to, and based on patents that superseded, that of Marconi and of other wireless inventors, and that it would far outpace the performance of its main competitor, the transatlantic telegraph cable.
 Morgan signed a contract with Tesla in March 1901, agreeing to give the inventor $150,000 to develop and build a wireless station on Long Island, capable of sending wireless messages to London as well as ships at sea.
 The deal also included Morgan having a 51% interest in the company as well as a 51% share in present and future wireless patents developed from the project.